A flavorful, easy and quick Pressure Cooker Biryani that is ready in minutes but is luscious and aromatic and very, very delicious.

-One-pot meals are my favorites, and if they cook up really fast, even better.
-But what really sweeps me off my feet with this Vegetable Biryani is that it is every bit as rich and luscious as you’d expect a biryani — a dish notorious for requiring long cooking times — to be.
+This pressure cooker biryani is that it is every bit as rich and luscious as you'd expect a biryani to be.
 Even when you just put in half the work and a fraction of the time.

-It takes me under 30 minutes to make this biryani, and that includes cooking time.
+It takes me under 30 minutes to make it, and that includes cooking time.
 And I actually prep and chop the vegetables.
-If you use frozen veggies that are already chopped, I would have just this to say to you: aren’t you the smart one?
+If you use frozen veggies that are already chopped, I would have just this to say to you: aren't you the smart one?

 Like most people who adore Indian food, I am a huge fan of biryanis.
 They are indulgent and flavorful and they make any meal extra-special.
 When made in a pressure cooker, they are also extra-healthy.
 The pressure cooking preserves valuable nutrients in the food, which would leach away on the stovetop, and it makes all of the vegetables perfectly tender without overcooking them.
 A huge bonus: you won't believe the aroma that wafts through every nook and cranny of your home and lingers for hours afterwards, making you want to stuff your mouth full of biryani.